magalhini/magalhini.github.com/_posts/2016-04-11-deep-into-opentype-features.md

 ### Your content may need a revisit

-Another thing to take into account is that we shouldn't just blindly apply all the features to previous content and expect everything to look beautiful.
+Another thing to take into account is that we shouldn't just blindly apply all the features to our existing content and expect everything to look just right.

 There's usually a golden rule for capitalised content in content: NEVER TO WRITE IN CAPITALS IN YOUR MARKUP, even if it's meant to be displayed in capital letters.
 Instead, write as you normally would and style that particular piece using `text-transform: uppercase;`.

 Sensible, right?
-But if we're making the switch from fake small capitals to true small capitals (and we should, by the way, very rarely faux small capitals are a good idea), consider the following:
+However, if we're making the switch from fake small capitals to true small capitals (and we should, by the way, very rarely *faux* small capitals are a good idea), consider the following:

 #### Small Capitals (smcp) vs. Capitals 2 Small Caps (c2cp)

 `smcp` and `c2sc` are not the same thing.
-The former will convert all text into small capitalised letters, *whether they are originally written in capitals or not.* The latter only applies small capitals to content that *is already* written in capitals, **or given the property of `uppercase` to begin with.**
+The former will convert all text into small capitalised letters, *whether they are originally written in capitals or not.* The latter only applies small capitals to content that *is already* written in capitals, **or given the property of `text-transform: uppercase` to begin with.**

 #### Final Considerations

 Given the performance hit that enabling Open Type features by default can have, it's up to us to be responsible about its usage.
 How responsible?
 Well, a good example would be to enable these features so we can **use only one typeface instead of two**, for example, in our designs.
 Some typefaces become so versatile that you can definitely get away with a distinct, beautiful typographic design by using a single typeface.
+So maybe you don't need that extra font file for a headline, you can use small caps (`smcp`) instead...?

+Features like proportional numbers (`pnum`), scientific inferiors (`sinf`) and even fractions (`frac`) make wonders for reading tabular data and they should be used whenever available.

 Since the properties' specification is still evolving, it's a good idea to keep a close eye on it.
 Luckily, projects like [Utility Open Type](http://utility-opentype.kennethormandy.com/) are doing a great job at keeping track of the changes and offering us an easier way to use them.